videosdk-live/videosdk-docs/docs/realtime-communication/sdk-reference/flutter-sdk/meeting-class.md

 ## Using Meeting Class

-The `Meeting Class` includes methods and events for managing meetings, participants, audio and video streams, data channels and UI customisation.
+The `Meeting Class` includes methods and events for managing meetings, participants, video & audio streams, data channels and UI customisation.

 import MethodListGroup from '@theme/MethodListGroup';
 import MethodListItemLabel from '@theme/MethodListItemLabel';